marsch/Microservices/ManagementServices/CRUDMonitoring.md

 For monitoring the crud operations we consider to use "Logstash".
 Logstash is a tool to collect, parse and store logs and events.
 It reads the logs via so called inputs, parses, aggregates and filters with the help of filters and stores by outputs.

-# Concept of the Integration Content Repository
+# Concept of the CRUD Monitoring

 The microservice is functioning as a log relay.
 The system must transport these logs and save them reliably and effectively to ensure that no data is lost.
 The storage system should allow the possibility of scaling out when there is a need for storing large volumes of data.